 Prompts to both groups were the same.
 For example Prompt #6 was: "The materials for this project are hand woven linen and Kozo paper.
 Both are created from plant fibers, known for their absorption qualities.
 Absorption can also been seen as dissolving boundaries.
 In that light what parallels or connection do you observe between your own ability to absorb, to soak up, to empathize?
 What connections do you perceive between your linen/paper and the action of union, of dissolving boundaries, connection?
 What value do these actions have today.

-In September I began to collect the 8 towels, the kozo papers and the journals for a future installation.
-The journals, the used/loved towels and the completed art piece woven from the community threads will combine to create an installation that I am currently designing.
+In September 2017 I began to collect the 8 towels, the kozo papers and the journals to wrap up the project.
+The journals, the used/loved towels and the completed four panel piece woven from the community threads combine to create an installation that honors and reflect the spirit of this project.

 Monday, December 21, 2015